Use our Translations feature to create surveys in multiple languages.

 • analyze the results for all respondents together in one place.

-πŸ“Œ Please note that this feature is available for Website or in-product and Email or shareable link surveys.
+πŸ“Œ Please note that this feature is available for Website or in-product, Email or shareable link, and Mobile (only with Standard design themes) surveys.
 It is a premium feature included in some of the paid plans.
 Please visit our Pricing page or reach out to us to learn more.

-πŸ“Œ Please note that while the surveys support various languages, our user interface and documentation are only available in English.
+πŸ“Œ While our surveys are available in multiple languages, our user interface and documentation are currently only offered in English.

 Step 1.
 Add languages to your survey